 From experience, we know it’s hard to resist these sugary treats at this time of year so what we suggest is… don’t.
 At 8fit our nutrition philosophy is to enjoy all foods, even unhealthy ones, in moderation.
 We’re not suggesting that you sit down with your child’s entire bag of Halloween candy, but instead, enjoy one or two small pieces per day.

 If you choose to indulge in Halloween candy, it’s important to know that some are better than others.
 In a perfect world, we would avoid all temptations of processed, sugary snacks, but it’s alright to have a taste or two here and there.
 Below are our top healthy Halloween snacks choices.

-- Savory snacks: Candies aren’t the only thing handed out during trick-or-treating.
+Savory snacks: Candies aren’t the only thing handed out during trick-or-treating.
 If you can, choose savory popcorn, apple chips, pea crisps or chickpea snacks.
-As always, check the ingredient list for processed ingredients and be aware of ones you don’t recognize or can’t pronounce.
+As always, check the ingredients list for processed ingredients and be aware of ones you don’t recognize or can’t pronounce.

 Tips for a healthy Halloween

 If you’re looking for ways to enjoy a healthier Halloween without indulging in candy or fresh-baked goods, we have some tips and keep scrolling for our three spookified 8fit classics.
 We took 8fitter’s favorite recipes and dressed them up for Halloween.

 If you don’t have kids dragging a bag-full of trick-or-treat candy home, it’s a little easier to avoid confectionery delights during the Halloween season.
 Sure, there’ll still be temptations at work, school, and social events, but you’ll prevent mindlessly snacking on sweets at home if it’s simply not there.